 Why the Test is Performed

-This test is done to look at globulin proteins in the blood.
-Identifying the types of globulins can help diagnose certain medical problems.
+This test is done to look at gamma globulin protein levels in the blood.
+Identifying the levels of gamma globulins can help diagnose certain medical issues.

 Certain diseases are associated with producing too many immunoglobulins.
 For example, Waldenström macroglobulinemia is a cancer of certain white blood cells.
 It is linked with producing too many IgM antibodies.